 Julie Campbell, A.K.A LoneLady, is a musician, songwriter, singer and producer from Manchester, England.
 Inspired by British post-punk Julie first started making recordings in the early-mid 2000s on a 4-track cassette recorder in her towerblock flat in Manchester while completing a Fine Art Degree.
-Self-taught on many instruments including guitar, bass, synths, drum machines and later learning cello, Julie writes all the parts and plays all the instruments on her recordings, with the exception of real drums.
+As her name indicates LoneLady writes, performs and records all the components of her music, building up her own soundworlds in a solitary creative process.

 Her starkly urgent debut album ‘’Nerve Up’’ was released on Warp in 2010 to critical acclaim.
 Showcasing Julie’s choppy, intricate and economical guitar playing and judiciously sparse arrangements, John Doran (The Quietus) in the NME called it a “unique, brilliant debut … we should celebrate LoneLady as the arrival of a fresh and invigorating voice whose talent transcends time and space and influence’’.
 Co-produced with Guy Fixsen through their shared love of Martin Hannet, influenced in particular by his ‘dehumanised’ and ‘cold’ drum sound.